awsdocs/aws-sdk-for-javascript-v3/doc_source/ses-examples-receipt-rules.md

 To run the example, enter the following at the command prompt\.
 Amazon SES creates the receipt rule set list\.

 ```
-ts-node ses_deletereceiptrule.ts // If you prefer JavaScript, enter 'node ses_deletereceiptrule.js'
+node ses_deletereceiptrule.js
 ```

-This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/ses/src/ses_deletereceiptrule.ts)\.
+This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/ses/src/ses_deletereceiptrule.js)\.

 ## Creating a receipt rule set<a name="ses-examples-creatingreceiptrulesets"></a>

 In this example, use a Node\.js module to send email with Amazon SES\.
-Create a Node\.js module with the file name `ses_createreceiptruleset.ts`\.
+Create a Node\.js module with the file name `ses_createreceiptruleset.js`\.
 Configure the SDK as previously shown, including installing the required clients and packages\.

 Create a parameters object to pass the name for the new receipt rule set\.
 To call the `CreateReceiptRuleSetCommand` method, invoke an Amazon SES client service object, passing the parameters\.

 **Note**
-This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
-You can create this example using V2 commands instead by making some minor changes\.
-For details, see [Using V3 commands](welcome.md#using_v3_commands)\.

-**Note**
 Replace *REGION* with your AWS Region, *RULE\_SET\_NAME* with the rule set name\.

 ```
 // Import required AWS SDK clients and commands for Node.js
-const {
+import {
-  SESClient,
   CreateReceiptRuleSetCommand
-} = require("@aws-sdk/client-ses");
+} from "@aws-sdk/client-ses";

-// Set the AWS Region
-const REGION = "region"; //e.g. "us-east-1" // REGION
+import { sesClient } from "./libs/sesClient.js";
 // Set the parameters
 const params = { RuleSetName: "RULE_SET_NAME" }; //RULE_SET_NAME

-// Create SES service object
-const ses = new SESClient({ region: REGION });

 const run = async () => {
   try {
-    const data = await ses.send(new CreateReceiptRuleSetCommand(params));
+    const data = await sesClient.send(new CreateReceiptRuleSetCommand(params));
     console.log(
-      "Success, receipt rule created; requestId",
-      data.$metadata.requestId
+      "Success",
+      data
     );
+    return data; // For unit tests.
   } catch (err) {
-    console.error(err, err.stack);
+    console.log("Error", err.stack);
   }
 };
 run();